thraxil/apomixis/README.md

   enough replication, you might not need extra backup solutions.
 * The cluster supports easy dynamic adding and dropping of nodes.
 (The approach is inspired by Riak and Amazon's Dynamo model).
+* The cluster scales out linearly.
+* A cluster of apomixis nodes can handle more images than would fit on a single disk.
+* Since the interface is all HTTP, you can use it with any web application/framework written in any language.
+If you change your application or rewrite, you don't have to also change/rewrite your image scaling/serving.

 Implementation Details
 ----------------------